1jour1vin

 Wine rated 93/100

-A magnificent village wine that is superior in body and definition to many individual winegrowers' villages, thanks to the complexity of the blend.
-This type of "round" cuvée perfectly fits the slightly honeyed (but without oxidation, as corroborated by the green reflections in the color) and generous definition of the flavor, with a finish of fresh hazelnut.
+A magnificent wine that surpasses many individual winemakers’ wines in body and definition, thanks to the complexity of the blend.
+This “round” style perfectly fits the description: slightly honeyed (yet without oxidation, as evidenced by the green hues in the color) and generous on the palate, with a finish of fresh hazelnut.
 No dilution, no deviation.
 Highly recommended.

 About the estate: